KeinDahLahzey/ArchTitus/README.md

 THIS IS MY OWN CUSTOM INSTALL USE IT IF YOU LIKE BUT IT IS MY OWN CHANGES AND I HAVE LITTLE IDEA WHAT IM ACTUALLY DOING SO DO SO AT YOUR OWN RISK

-Any how this is my list of changes-
+Any how this is my list of changes- because of a few packages this should only be used to an AMD GPU install

 Packages